gbetorre/rischi/README.md

 <strong>*Fig.6 - In such cases, the software reports the reason for non-calculation; if there are multiple reasons, they are shown one at a time until the problem is corrected (dummy data)*</strong>
 <br><br>

-Crossing the values obtained in the indicators of probability (P) with those obtained in the indicators of impact (I) we obtain, for each organizational process surveyed, a synthetic index <code>P x I</code>, which expresses the final level of risk to which &egrave; the process itself is exposed.
+Crossing the values obtained in the indicators of probability (P) with those obtained in the indicators of impact (I) we obtain, for each organizational process surveyed, a synthetic index <code>P x I</code>, which expresses the final level of risk to which the process itself is exposed.

-By linking the risks to the (counter)measures, it is also possible to obtain a number of suggestions about the organizational actions to be implemented in order to reduce the specific corruption risks identified.
+By linking the risk to the (counter)measures, it is also possible to obtain a number of suggestions about the organizational actions to be implemented in order to reduce the specific corruption risk identified.

 ## How the software works
 Obviously, the Risk Mapping Software (ROL) application relies on a database, specifically a PostgreSQL-type relational database (version 12 and later), in which the questions that will be submitted to the facilities in the interviews are populated.